The Bound-State Beta Decay of the Neutron Revisited: Bound--state --decay of neutron and left--handed neutrinos

 From Table I we define the angular distributions of the probabilities $W^{(\pm)}_1(\theta)$, $W^{(\pm)}_2(\theta)$, $W^{(\pm)}_3(\theta)$ and $W^{(\pm)}_4(\theta)$ of the neutron decay into the bound $(p e^-)$ spinorial states $|+1/2\rangle_p |+ 1/2\rangle_e$, $|+ 1/2\rangle_p |- 1/2\rangle_e$, $|- 1/2\rangle_p |+ 1/2\rangle_e$ and $|- 1/2\rangle_p |- 1/2\rangle_e$ (see \cite{Byrne:2001sj}), respectively.
 For the neutron spin polarisation $\sigma_n = + 1/2$ the angular distributions of the probabilities $W^{(+)}_1(\theta)$, $W^{(+)}_2(\theta)$, $W^{(+)}_3(\theta)$ and $W^{(+)}_4(\theta)$ are equal to

 For the neutron spin polarisation $\sigma_n = -1/2$ the angular distributions of the probabilities $W^{(-)}_1(\theta)$, $W^{(-)}_2(\theta)$, $W^{(-)}_3(\theta)$ and $W^{(-)}_4(\theta)$ are

-In comparison with \cite{Faber:2009ts} we have expanded the angular distributions in powers of the Fierz term $b_F$ and have kept only the linear contributions.
-As result, we have obtained that the bound--state $\beta^-$--decay of a free neutron is sensitive to the effective coupling constant ${\rm Re}(\lambda_{\rm eff}\,g_S - g_T)$ only, which contains no information about the right--handed leptonic currents.
+In comparison with \cite{Faber:2009ts} we have expanded the angular distributions up to second order in scalar and tensor couplings.
+We have found that to linear approximation with respect to the coupling constants $g_S$ and $g_T$ the bound--state $\beta^-$--decay of the free neutron is sensitive to the effective coupling constant ${\rm Re}(\lambda_{\rm eff}\,g_S - g_T)$ only.
+The terms of order $|g_S|^2$, $|g_T|^2$ and ${\rm Re}(g^*_Sg_T)$ contain more complicated combinations of the coupling constants $g_S$ and $g_T$.
+However, both of these contributions contain no information on right--handed leptonic currents.